animaone/castlevania-64-camera-routine/README.md

 For now, here's the automatic camera routine for the curious.

-The camera reminds me of the camera from Alice Madness Returns (am I being too pushy?
+The camera reminds me of the camera from Alice Madness Returns (am I being a flatterer?
 XD)

 Another thing I think is terrible is having a specific button to crouch and pick up items